AdrienVannson/doreisa-internship/report/report.typ

   ],
 )

-Each step of the analysis pipeline consists of the following steps:
+Each iteration of the analysis pipeline consists of the following steps:

   1. The MPI processes terminate one iteration of the simulation.
 The data is ready for analytics.
 It is made available to Doreisa using PDI, which serves as an interface between Doreisa and the simulation code.
   2. The data produced by the simulation is placed in the Ray object store.
 An `ObjectRef` is produced: this reference to the data is sent to a main actor running on the head node.